Best Christmas Events in Colorado 2023

 Bring the kids for a magical, candle-lit walk down Washington Avenue.
 Sing carols while you walk to bring in the Christmas cheer.
 Arrive by 5:00 to enjoy a pre-show on the stage at Parfet Park.
 Then the walk begins at 6:30.

-Find other Great Winter Activities in Colorado for the Family
+👉🏼 Find other Great Winter Activities in Colorado for the Family

-Breckenridge, Colorado Christmas Events for families
+Breckenridge, Colorado Holiday Events

 Race of the Santas